epap011/CS548-Cloud-Native-Software-Architectures/Assignment_4-Kubernetes-Extending/README.md

-# CS548 | Assignment 3 - Scalling apps on Kubernetes | Efthymios Papageorgiou - csdp1344
+# CS548 | Assignment 4 - Kubernetes-Extending | Efthymios Papageorgiou - csdp1344

 ## Exercise 1
 Provide the YAML that allows you to manage a custom resource of type "Fruit" with Kubernetes.
 An example instance is the following: